cabforum/cabforum.org/content/posts/2015/2015-12-03-ballot-156-amend-sections-1-and-2-of-baseline-requirements.md

 In the browser category, we received 1 YES vote, 0 NO votes and 0 Abstention

 Therefore, the ballot passes.
-Full ballot results can be found here:
+Full ballot results can be found [here](https://docs.google.com/spreadsheets/d/1FBsMZjlzyvK3mFR1u4qMqvZwlI86yJ-v0am1pCBo8uI/edit#gid=4).

 The Policy Review Working Group has reviewed Sections 1 and 2 of the Baseline Requirements and, as a result, suggests that certain changes be made to them.
 Based on the lack of urgency for these changes and other considerations, the Working Group recommends that Certification Authorities be given one year from the effective date of this amendment before they are required to comply.
 Therefore, the following motion has been proposed by Ben Wilson of DigiCert and endorsed by Tim Hollebeek of Trustwave and Robin Alden of Comodo: